Slab Backsplash (Stone Materials & Kitchen Designs)

 Furthermore, this material is simple to clean, making it a fantastic choice for areas where food can quickly splatter up on the backsplash during cooking.
 Additionally, because light bounces off the glass, it serves as an ideal buy for a kitchen with limited natural light.

 Moreover, there will be a little space between the range as well as the backsplash if you are using a standalone range instead of a cooktop.
-In this scenario, it might be recommended to place a backsplash slightly further down the wall to protect any exposed wall surface.
+In this scenario, it might be recommended to place one slightly further down the wall to protect any exposed wall surface.

 Slab Cost